rentes/design_patterns_in_ruby/README.md

 # Design Patterns in Ruby
-The classic 23 design patterns from the ["Gang of Four"](http://en.wikipedia.org/wiki/Design_Patterns) implemented in Ruby.
+The classic 23 design patterns from the [Gang of Four](http://en.wikipedia.org/wiki/Design_Patterns) implemented in Ruby.

 Divided by type, we have such a structure: